RSATom/Qt/qtwebengine/src/3rdparty/chromium/docs/testing/layout_tests.md

 tests will behave differently if you go to 127.0.0.1 vs localhost, so use 127.0.0.1.

-To kill the server, run `run-blink-httpd --server stop`, or just use `taskkill` or the Task Manager on Windows, and `killall` or Activity Monitor on MacOS.
+To kill the server, hit any key on the terminal where `run_blink_httpd.py` is running, or just use `taskkill` or the Task Manager on Windows, and `killall` or Activity Monitor on MacOS.

 The test server sets up an alias to `LayoutTests/resources` directory.
 In HTTP tests, you can access testing framework at e.g.